tobiashead/synthetic-pipeline-for-3d-reconstruction-of-falling-particles/README.md

         - add a option for plotting also the lights in the camera plot (reference)
 - path_settings:
     - add CloudComapre to path_settings
+- create subpipelines:
+    - pipeline only for data generation (can also be used as a function)
+    - pipeline only for the actual 3d-reconstruction (can also be used as a function)
+    - pipeline for parameter studies (including generation and 3d-reconstruction)